sjchen0/homepage/README.md

 ## opennotes

-If deemed appropriate for public access and convenience of personal review, some of my notes will be uploaded to the server.
-Subject to copyright concerns, however, NO notes taken in lectures offered exclusively by CUHK will be available here.
-The literature of these notes can incorporate multiple languages, say English and Chinese.
+I will upload some of my notes to the server linked from my homepage.

 Current notes tree: